WhiteKebabs/Udacity-Self-Driving-Car-P3/writeup.md

 ![image2]

 After the collection process, I had 27842 number of data points.
 I then preprocessed this data by cropping the upper 70 pixels and lower 25 pixels of the images as they contained nothing significant for the model to extract infomation from.

 Initially I tried training my model with 3 epochs, however as the models loss started to increase on the tird epoch, I decreased the number to 2, which achieved a loss of 0.01.

+Although my model had no difficulties staying on track, the car had trouble driving straight at times.
+To combat this, I recorded some training data that had the car drive towards the centre of the track from the edges.